ShramikaSandeep/LogYourTravelApp/README.md

-# This is a full stack application which logs all the places you visited and stores in the database.
+# This is a full stack application which logs all the places you visited and shows them on a map.

-A full stack application to store / list places you have traveled.
+You might have visited places around the world.
+This application launches a map and lets you select the location you might have visted
+Each time you click on that location, it launches a form where you can fill your data (like - the date you visited, your pictures, your expereince) into the form fields and make an entry.
+This information is stored in the mongoDB database.
+Next time when you hover the that location, it displays all your entered info abou the place on to the map.
 ### TODO

 * [x] Setup Server